-Video 7: Example of an animal displaying a search-like attentional strategy during an ITI of the 5CSRTT.
+Video 8: Example of an animal displaying a search-like attentional strategy during an ITI of the 5CSRTT.
 The video shows a single well-tracked trial of a rat performing a correct response on a trial of the 5CSRTT.
 Note how the rat frequently repositions its head to face different nose poke openings along the right wall of the chamber (Figure 7A).
 Tracking of the house light (red marker), tail base (green marker) and head (blue marker) are indicated in the video.

-Video 8: Rats constantly move their heads between the different openings in a search-like manner.

 DISCUSSION: